-- a) Lands within the Village Core Designation may be zoned to permit a wide range of uses, including retail stores, personal service shops, restaurants, business and professional offices, medical clinics, mixed uses, residential units or apartments within commercial buildings, as well as institutional uses and open space. - b) Uses that are not permitted on lands within the Village Core Designation shall specifically include drive-through facilities of any kind, outdoor storage, service stations, gas bars, car washes, self-storage and generally any use that is primarily automobile oriented. - c) The list of permitted/prohibited uses may be further refined through the Zoning Bylaw to ensure that new development is appropriate in the context of the adjacent and surrounding community.
+- a) Lands within the Village Core Designation may be zoned to permit a wide range of uses, including retail stores, personal service shops, restaurants, business and professional offices, medical clinics, mixed uses, residential units or apartments within commercial buildings, as well as institutional uses and open space. - b) Drive through facilities may be permitted within Village Core Designation, subject to demonstration that the proposed drive through facility: - i.
+Is consistent with the Town's Urban Design Manual; - ii.
+Is compatible with the character of the existing and planned streetscapes; - iii.
+Contributes to attractive streetscapes, views and sightlines; and - iv.
+Does not compromise the safe and efficient movement ofpedestrians and cyclists. - b) Uses that are not permitted on lands within the Village Core Designation shall include outdoor storage, service stations, gas bars, car washes, self-storage and generally any use that is primarily automobile oriented. - c) The list of permitted/prohibited uses may be further refined through the Zoning Bylaw to ensure that new development is appropriate in the context of the adjacent and surrounding community.